jchartrand/CWRC-PublicEntityDialogs/README.md

 ```
 -----

-The following methods are included for compatability.
+The following methods are included for compatability with past versions of the CWRC-Writer.
 They spawn a popup saying the given feature isn't available.
-They will likely soon be removed.
-Any creation of entities should now be made outside the CWRC-Writer and within the entity management itself.
+The methods will likely soon be removed.
+Any creation of entities should now be made outside the CWRC-Writer and within the authority control itself.

 initialize
 initializeWithCookieData